sunfounder/3in1-kit/README.md

 2023-09-26:
 - Japanese Translation
 - Remove the **Example** heading from component_capacitor.rst
-- Remove burn_firmware.rst's R4 intro moved to front
+- R4 introduction to burn_firmware.rst moved to the front
 - Modify the title of ar_ir_remote.rst to 5.11.2.
 - Modify the title of ar_dht11.rst to 5.11.3.